shweta-palande/Meraki-Webhook-alerts-in-SNOW/README.md

 ## 2. Configure Webhook receiver in Meraki Dashboard

-In the Meraki Dashboard, navigate to Organization > API & Webhooks > Webhooks > Receivers Add a new receiver with the following details:
+In the Meraki Dashboard, navigate to Organization > API & Webhooks > Webhooks > Receivers.
+Add a new receiver with the following details:

 * name: Any name that you want to give to your webhook receiver
 * httpServer URL: https://venXXXX.service-now.com/api/x_caci_sg_meraki/sgmeraki_device_alerts (Replace venXXXX with your ServiceNow instance)
 * sharedSecret: username:password (This is your user ID & password created in step 1 above)
-* Template: select the built in template for ServiceNow
+* Template: select the included template for ServiceNow

 Click Save, and then click "send Test" to ensure the setup is right.
 You should see a "webhook test was successful!" message